Maestro-111/movies-search-system/README.md

 This is a Django web app that allows user searching for their favorite movies.
 Also, for each movie system will provide up to 10 recommendations.

-Also, users can create their playlist and based on movies in playlist they will get up to 10 recommendations.
+User can create their playlist and based on movies in playlist they will get 3 recommendations per movie.
+Finally, user may view recommendations based on all movies in their playlist (this is the most time-consuming part)

 Right now database, which is PostgresSQL, contains around 25k movies and related information.